RoadScanSolutionsTeam/RoadScan/README.md

 For academic and non-commercial use only.

 ## Acknowledgement
-This project entitled <b>"AI-Driven Road Quality Detection for Accessiblity and Safety"</b> is supported and funded by Startup Campus Indonesia and Indonesian Ministry of Education and Culture through the "**Kampus Merdeka: Magang dan Studi Independen Bersertifikasi (MSIB)**" program.
+This project entitled <b>"RoadScan"</b> is supported and funded by Startup Campus Indonesia and Indonesian Ministry of Education and Culture through the "**Kampus Merdeka: Magang dan Studi Independen Bersertifikasi (MSIB)**" program.